 Make a quit plan.

 - Right before your quit date, go through your house, car, and workplace to get rid of anything that has to do with smoking.
-Throw away any ashtrays, lighters, and matches.
+Throw away all your cigarettes, ashtrays, lighters, and matches.

-Changing your routine on and after your quit date can help you break the smoking habit.
+Changing your routine on and after your quit date can help you break habits related to smoking.

 - Try taking a different route to work.